 Most of the flats offered on Airbnb don’t belong to locals but rather to big companies that earn a lot of money from renting their flats to tourists.

 What kind of place should I stay in?

 I highly encourage you to stay with locals if this is your way of traveling.
-This way, you can meet amazing people which can give you great useful tips on what to see and do in Barcelona.
-Anyway, if you want to rent an accommodation via Airbnb you might want to rent a room inside of a local flat instead of a whole flat for yourself.
-When renting a room, you usually are going to stay with locals, so your money goes straight to the locals and therefore, helps to support them.
-Many locals are renting their room because they need to money in order to pay the rent which is much higher now than it was just some years ago.
+This way, you can meet amazing people who can give you great, useful tips on what to see and do in Barcelona.
+Anyway, if you want to rent accommodation via Airbnb, you might want to rent a room inside of a local flat instead of a whole flat for yourself.
+When renting a room, you usually are going to stay with locals, so your money goes straight to the locals and, therefore, helps to support them.
+Many locals are renting their rooms because they need money in order to pay the rent, which is much higher now than it was just some years ago.

 Looking for authentic Tacos and Burritos

-For some, it might sound like a bad joke, but yes, at this point I feel the need to mention: Spain is not Mexico.
-Yes, the might share the same language – So do the USA and the UK.
-But you would probably not walk around the Times Square looking for authentic fish and chips, would you?
+For some, it might sound like a bad joke, but yes, at this point, I feel the need to mention that Spain is not Mexico.
+Yes, they might share the same language – So do the USA and the UK.
+But you would probably not walk around Times Square looking for authentic fish and chips, would you?

-No joke: Some years ago, they had to forbid Mexican Sombreros being sold around the Sagrada Família area, as there were just too many tourists walking around with them.
+This is no joke: Some years ago, Mexican Sombreros were forbidden to be sold around the Sagrada Família area because there were just too many tourists walking around with them.
 Obviously, neither the Spaniards nor the Mexican locals were really amused by that.